 Amazon Redshift integrates with AWS CloudTrail to enable you to audit all Redshift API calls.
 Amazon Redshift also logs all SQL operations, including connection attempts, queries and changes to your database.
 You can access these logs using SQL queries against system tables or choose to have them downloaded to a secure location on Amazon S3.
 Amazon Redshift is compliant with SOC1, SOC2, SOC3 and PCI DSS Level 1 requirements.
 For more details, please visit the AWS Compliance Center.

-Amazon Redshift is a SQL data warehouse and uses industry standard ODBC and JDBC connections and PostgreSQL drivers.
+Amazon Redshift is a SQL data warehouse solution and uses industry standard ODBC and JDBC connections and PostgreSQL drivers.
 Many popular software vendors are certifying Amazon Redshift with their offerings to enable you to continue to use the tools you do today.
 See the Amazon Redshift partner page for details.